 In 1782, the newly elected British Prime Minister Lord Shelburne saw American independence as an opportunity to build a lucrative trade alliance with the new nation without the administrative and military costs of running and defending the colonies.

 As a result, Treaty of Paris terms were very favorable to the United States with Great Britain making major concessions.

-The treaty, signed by Franklin, Adams and Jay at the Hotel d’York in Paris, was finalized on September 3, 1783, and ratified by the Continental Congress in early 1784.
+The treaty, signed by Franklin, Adams and Jay at the Hotel d’York in Paris, was finalized on September 3, 1783, and ratified by the Continental Congress on January 14, 1784.

 Perhaps as important as U.S. independence, the Treaty of Paris also established generous boundaries for the new nation.
 As part of the agreement, the British ceded a vast area known as the Northwest Territory to the United States.